PerfectFit-project/CravingCuesInVR/README.md

 ### Use
 Open as Unity project, open the *PanoramicEnvsNetworkingVR* Scene, build the project for PC Standalone with Windows as the target platform, and run.
+Not tested on other platforms, but may also work as intended.
+Likely incompatibilities include folder paths and file loading/saving, and functionalities related to the VR headset.
 Need two instances running to test the communication functionality.
 Either editor and an instance from the build executable, or two instances of the built executable.
 One instance needs to log in as Researcher (host) and the other as Participant (client).
 Host password is **a**.

 Either (via a ticking the relevant checkbox on the UI):